Albrtito/ObsidianNotes/02-Atomic/1732020527 - Protocol - TDMA.md

   - TDMA
   - Time Division Multiple Acces Protocol
 tags:
-  - incomplete
   - Networks
+  - review
 References:
 cssclasses:
+sr-due: 2024-11-22
+sr-interval: 3
+sr-ease: 268
 ---
 # Protocol - TDMA

+> [!NOTE] Def:
-The TDMA protocol is a channel partitioning protocol for the link layer of the network stack.
+>  The TDMA protocol is a channel partitioning protocol for the link layer of the network stack.
 It divides the link medium into multiple time slots.
-+ A lenght slot is defined where the lenght is some time.

-**Advantages:**
-+ For high loades of traffic it is really useful.

-**Disadvantages:**
-+ If the load of the system is not as hight, there will be packets that cannot be transfered but are not really waiting for anyone.
-Wasting resources.
+## Pros and Cons:
++ Same as all partition channel protocols.
++ **CON:** Needs a synchronisation of all hosts connected in order to divide time slots.
 ***